9 Ways the Before Trilogy Plays With Time

 4. Long continuous scenes show the nuances

-The Trilogy surprises you with its long continuous scenes.
+The Trilogy surprises you with its long, continuous scenes.
 The car scene in Before Midnight is 14 minutes long!
 Every technique is an outcome of a choice.
 One can tell the same story in so many ways.
 The long shots capture their relationship perfectly.
 We know the characters only through their conversations and the long shots allow us the opportunity to come closer to the nuances.
 It gives more time for the acting to sink in as well.
 The awkward expressions when Jesse gets a little offended, Celine’s sudden spree of mood swings, they countering each other’s arguments are very much the soul of the movie.
 The little things can only come to surface when a shot gets enough time to get cooked completely without many cuts!
-Yes, it demands patience but the interesting characters balances it out perfectly.
+Yes, it demands patience, but the interesting characters balance it out perfectly.

 5. The reel life time leap of the characters coincides with real life!